 Remember, you are an actor, playing the part of a normal everyday commuter, but without pants!

 Leave the train at the designated station on the schedule and move to the next platform to catch the connecting train.
-If you miss the train for whatever reason, catch the next train and connect with the others at the next station in your schedule.
+You may need to check the screens at each station to make sure you are on the right platform.
+If you miss the train for whatever reason, catch the next train to Central and connect back with the others as they pass back through Central again.

 If you are keen to participate, but are a bit uncomfortable or nervous about wearing underwear on the train, wear boxers.
 They’re practically shorts anyway.
 If you are a bit more daring, throw on a pair of boyshorts/boylegs or trunks.
 It would be even funnier if they have some unusual or funny print on them too!
 And if you are really REALLY confident, go a pair of briefs!
 You can wear fun underwear if you like, but nothing that screams out “I wore this because i’m doing a silly stunt!”.
 If it makes you feel more comfortable, or if you have worries or concerns about your “bits” accidentally showing or hanging out, secretly wear a second pair of underwear underneath.
 We discourage people wearing swimmers as it isn’t in the theme of the mission and just looks like you are going to the beach.
+Kilts and other similar clothing is also discouraged as it is also not in the theme of the mission.
 DO NOT wear g-strings (thongs), see-through or revealing underwear, mankini’s, or novelty underwear, you will be asked to leave the ride if you do wear them.
 Our aim is to make people smile and laugh, not to piss them off or offend anyone!

 If you want to make a bit of an impact with the ride, try wearing some sort of unusual outfit.
 Some suggestions are:

 * Cosplay outfits